 The Pro version gives you the option to proxy your entire device or only the custom Psiphon browser that comes bundled with the app.

 Psiphon is available for Windows, Android and iOS.
 Psiphon Pro is currently available for Android only.
 I have not tried it, but I presume the iOS app is similar to the sidelaoded Android one.
+Unfortunately Psiphon does not offer a version of the app for Mac users, check out our best VPN for Mac list if you are a Mac user.

 The website is fairly basic, and is centered on the downloads page.
 A decent user guide is available for the Android and Windows apps.